-- 3. Close the battery drawer by pushing it gently into the electronic console. - 4.
-Press START/STOP to activate the timer (TIME display).

-Note: Press RESET to "reset" the displays to zero.
+- 3. Close the battery drawer by pushing it gently into the electronic console. - Press START/STOP to activate the timer (TIME display).
+Note that you can press RESET to "reset" the displays to zero.

 Troubleshooting Tips

 Check the chart below to see if your problem is listed.
 If the following information does not solve a particular problem, call your authorized Precor dealer.
 See Obtaining Service in this section for information